-In this post, I want to highlight for you 3 critical factors that will determine your success in the IELTS Academic Writing test:
+In this post, I want to highlight for you 3 keys to success in the IELTS Academic Writing test:

-- Keep it (mostly) simple – This links back to the marking criteria we discussed in the previous lesson.
+- Keep it (mostly) simple – This links back to the IELTS writing marking criteria discussed here.
 Remember, in terms of vocabulary and grammar scores, students who use mainly simple, accurate language with a few less common / more complex examples will get higher scores in IELTS writing.

 - The Importance of the Introduction – The introduction for both Task 1 and Task 2 is short but very important – it’s the first impression you make on the examiner – so make it count!